bytecodealliance/wasmtime/cranelift/docs/ir.md

     This covers things like stack slots, jump tables, external functions, and function signatures, etc.

-Number of arguments to an BB
+Number of arguments to a BB
     At most :math:`2^{16}`.

 Number of arguments to a function